-Votanikos Square was named after the Botanical Gardens, which since 1836 has been where trees were planted under King Otto’s order for the establishment of greenery in the city.
-The same order stipulated that the Botanical Garden be used by the Physical-Historical Society, medical schools and the institutions of higher education in the city.
+Votanikos Square was named after the Botanical Gardens, which since 1836 is where trees were planted under King Otto’s order for the establishment of greenery in the city.
+The same order stipulated that the Botanical Gardens be used by the Physical-Historical Society, medical schools, and institutions of higher education in the city.

 Yusurum Square, the flea market in Monastiraki, was so named by the Greek-Jewish entrepreneur Elias Yusurum, who opened the first antique shop in the area in the late 19th century.

-In Monastiraki there is also a flea market, with the area is packed with tourists all year long due to its proximity to the Acropolis and other archaeological sites.
+In Monastiraki, there is also a flea market with the area packed with tourists all year long due to its proximity to the Acropolis and other archaeological sites.
 Monastiraki, or “little monastery,” owes its name to the old monastery of the Assumption of the Virgin Mary, the enclosure of which gave its name to Monastiraki Square.

-The neighborhood Thissio is named after an ancient temple, located at the top of Agoraiou Kolonos.
+The neighborhood of Thissio is named after an ancient temple, located at the top of Agoraiou Kolonos.
 Its ruins were discovered in 1931 during excavations by the American School of Classical Studies.
-In the past, this temple was converted into a Christian church and during Frankish rule it was a Catholic church.
+In the past, this temple was converted into a Christian church while it was a Catholic church during Frankish rule.